Baring All at South Australia’s Maslin Beach Nude Games

 Dive under and the visibility will astound you.
 These are clean, pure, pristine waters.

-The Naked Southern End
+The Games at the Naked Southern End

 There are public toilets and an outdoor shower to wash sand and salt off, located halfway along the path to the water.
 While it is a gentle stroll down, be prepared for a severe leg and butt workout on the steep, return climb.
 Fear not, as a visit to this beach will definitely be worth every burnt calorie.